 Wrap in Foil

 Surround a whole beet in a piece of aluminum foil large enough to completely enclose it.
-You can also place a piece of parchment paper between the beet and the foil so the metals do not leach into the beet.
+You can also place a piece of parchment paper between the beet and the foil if you’re worried about the metal leaching into the beet.

 Bake Beets in Oven